-The PFRA regulating and monitoring direct dialogue fundraising
+The PFRA regulating and monitoring face to face fundraising

-The Public Fundraising Regulatory Association (PFRA) regulates and monitors all direct dialogue fundraising across New Zealand.
+The Public Fundraising Regulatory Association (PFRA) regulates and monitors all face to face fundraising in New Zealand.

-Direct dialogue fundraising (sometimes called face to face fundraising) is a means of raising ongoing, regular donations (usually by direct debit or credit card) from donors through street or door to door fundraising or charity street trading.
+Face to face fundraising raises ongoing, regular donations (usually by direct debit or credit card) from donors through street or door to door fundraising, or charity street trading.

-Almost 70.000 New Zealanders chose to sign up to regularly support a charity last year, donating over $42 million in that year, and almost a quarter of a million people have signed up over the last 4 years, donating over $150 million to their chosen causes through this type of fundraising.
+Around 65.000 New Zealanders chose to sign up to regularly support a charity last year (2014), donating over $45 million in that year, and more than 300 thousand people have signed up over the last 5 years, donating over $200 million to their chosen causes through this type of fundraising.
 Over 125,000 supporter items have been sold to benefit charities (via face to face methods).

-Twenty-nine charities operate within the PFRA, more details of members can be found on PFRA members.
-Any organisation conducting direct dialogue fundraising in New Zealand should be a member of the PFRA.
+Twenty-seven charities and eleven suppliers operate within the PFRA, more details of members can be found on PFRA members.
+Any organisation conducting face to face fundraising in New Zealand should be a member of the PFRA.

-This site aims to provide you with key information about the PFRA and the direct dialogue fundraising Industry.
+This site aims to provide you with key information about the PFRA and the face to face fundraising Industry.

 Watch this space for more info on F2FCon.
 It is the first annual Face to Face Fundraising Global Convention (F2FCon). www.f2fcon.org - to be held in April 2016 in Cancun, Mexico.